-3. Your inner sense towards “clarity”, “honest thought”, “truer” and “better” is a viable way to meaningfully choose one thought/action over another.
+3. Being true to your inner sense towards “aware”, “clear”, “honest”, “accurate”, “truer” and “better” is a viable way to meaningfully choose one thought/action over another.

-[Doubt any of these and you doubt your thought’s inborn procedures for discovering viable thought-/action-paths and thus you doubt your own thinking as you cannot help but understand it; and so you doubt all your thoughts, and so you doubt the doubt that started all this …
+[Doubt any of these and you doubt your thought’s inborn procedures for discovering viable thought-/action-paths, and thus you doubt your own thinking as you cannot help but understand it; and so you doubt all your thoughts, and so you doubt the doubt that started all this …

 You and other people are fundamentally the same and can communicate meaningfully.